 I started Lucy Walker’s prong setting class, and I’ve learned so much already.
-I’m attempting to set this beautiful labradorite:
+I’m attempting to set the beautiful labradorite pictured above.

 These little saw marks (which in retrospect were probably too big!) mark where the prongs will sit: